Amelie Morgan: 2024 season

 In her junior year Morgan earned first career win on bars with a 9.950 at the Best of Utah meet, against BYU, Southern Utah, and Utah State.
 She was subsequently named Pac-12 Specialist of the Week.
 Morgan started on beam in 11-of-16 competitions, competed bars in 12 meets, and vault 3 times with season highs of 9.900 on vault and 9.950 on bars and beam.

 Morgan won her third Pac-12 Conference Championships contributing 9.9250 on bars and her third bronze medal at the 2024 NCAA National Championships, posting a 9.8750 on bars and 9.9125 on beam.

 2025 season

 Ahead of Morgan's senior year, Utah announced they would be moving to the Big 12 Conference.
 Morgan won her first Big 12 Conference Championship scoring a 9.875 on bars and beam.
 At the 2025 NCAA Championships Utah upset last years NCAA champions LSU to advance to Four on the Floor.
 At the final the Red Rocks ultimately placed fourth.

-Morgan announced her retirement from gymnastics on the 24th April 2025.
+Morgan announced her retirement from gymnastics on 24 April 2025.